 It wouldn’t be a cheesy keto spinach calzone without a cheesy spinach filling, and we’ve got that in spades.
 Ricotta, Mozzarella, feta, spinach, garlic, onion, and nutmeg, with some egg to hold it together.

-Once assembled, it’s brushed with an egg wash and sprinkled with poppy seeds and coarse salt for texture and flavor – though you could omit those without ill effect.
+Once assembled, the calzone is brushed with an egg wash and sprinkled with poppy seeds and coarse salt for texture and flavor – though you could omit those without ill effect.

-Delicious hot or cold, this keto spinach & cheese calzone doesn’t require anything to make it better.
+Delicious hot or cold, this keto calzone with spinach and cheese doesn’t require anything to make it better.

 If you’re a fan of marinara with your calzone (and I am) then you can absolutely serve this with a side of my easy keto marinara sauce.